KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 Well, Vaadin's drag and drop feature definitely works!
 And it's implementation "out of the box" is the way more convenient to use than using 3rd party addon.
 Automatically added class names for styling is also easy to use.

 And as you see, it is possible to develop with Vaadin not only strict business apps, but a funny football app too:wink:.

+The source code of the complete project is available in [this GitHub repository](https://github.com/KaterinaLupacheva/vaadin-drag-and-drop-demo).